Appearance

 Strategy Independence

-Changing one strategy doesn't affect the other.
+Changing one strategy does not affect the other.
 You can mix and match based on your current market outlook and risk tolerance.

 This layered entry strategy works hand-in-hand with TP Redistribution to dynamically adjust targets as layers get filled.